 If a few people show to make-up a class and there is only one available spot, then the students can either decide who will get it or split the class.
 And if the class is at capacity, they can watch and try again the next time the class is offered.
 Teachers will always do their best to accommodate make-up students, without compromising the current class.

 All workshops require a deposit.
-The balance must be paid the first night, either in full or in a specified payment plan (with postdated checks).
+The balance must be paid the first night, either in full or in a specified payment plan (with postdated checks or scheduled card payments).

-Students will be called by the class assistant two weeks before the start date of the workshop and will be confirmed.
-Once the student is confirmed , their deposit check will be deposited.
-If the student chooses to cancel out of the class in the next six days, their check will be credited to the next session of that class (and the next session only).
-They will lose their deposit if they cancel out seven days prior to the start of the class or do not attend the first night without making financial arrangements.
+Students will be called by the class assistant a week before the start date of the workshop to confirm registration.
+Once confirmed, the student’s deposit check will be processed.
+If the student chooses to cancel out of the class by the deadline given, their check will be credited to the next session of that class (and the next session only).
+They will lose their deposit if they cancel out after the final deadline or do not attend the first night without making financial arrangements.

-If a student is unable to attend the first night of their workshop, they must send the balance of the money due to Kimberly Jürgen, five days prior to the start of the workshop or lose their deposit and place in the class.
+If a student is unable to attend the first night of their workshop, they must send the balance of the money due to CBAA, five days prior to the start of the workshop or risk losing their deposit and place in the class.

 Whenever, a student has to be late or miss a class, they must call the Class Assistant (ideally at least an hour before the class).
 Besides that it is professional and courteous, it helps the teacher to pace the class and not be concerned that anything may have happened to the missing student.

-The weekday classes start at 7.00 pm (Tue & Wed nights) and at various times on Sunday afternoons.
+The weekday classes start at 7.00 pm (Mon/Tue/Wed nights) and at various times on Sunday afternoons.